 Icon has also printed homes in the Community First Village in Austin, a project of the NPO Mobile Loaves & Fishes that provides stable housing to homeless men and women.

 The 3D printing market grew by 21% in 2020 and it is estimated to double in size in the next five years.

 According to Smithers, the 3D printing market is estimated to hit $558 billion by 2027.

 In Nacajuca, building a home with Icon’s Vulcan II printer can be likened to an ice cream cone: layers of Lavacrete, Icon’s proprietary concrete mix, are poured one after another in long swirls.

 Controlled via a tablet or smartphone, it can be completed within 24 hours and only requires as few as three workers.

-The site Nacajuca sits in a seismic zone and already the homes there have withstood a magnitude 7.4 quake.
+The site of Nacajuca sits in a seismic zone, and already the homes there have withstood a magnitude 7.4 earthquake.

-While sceptics are still keeping a close eye on this technology and are watching the emergence of 3D housing closely.
+While skeptics are still keeping a close eye on this technology and are watching the emergence of 3D housing closely,

 Source: Newyork Times